mdamodarreddy/copyandpaste/README.md

 this feature is in built in.

-Note while running copy-all command if you not specified any folder name then it will copy all the folder from the source and paste in destination. gulp copy-all --srcpath e:\ngACTsV1\public --destpath h:\paste
+Note while running copy-all command if you not specified any folder name then it will copy all the folder from the source and paste in destination. gulp copy-all --srcpath e:\copyFolder\foldername --destpath h:\paste\foldername